risingwavelabs/risingwave-docs-legacy/docs/sql/udf/udf-javascript.md

 $$;
 ```

-The correspondence between SQL types and JavaScript types can be found in the [appendix table](#appendix-type-mapping).
+See the correspondence between SQL types and JavaScript types in the [data type mapping](udf-javascript.md#appendix-type-mapping).
 You need to ensure that the type of the return value is either `null` or consistent with the type in the `RETURNS` clause.

-If the function you define returns a table, you need to use the `yield` statement to return the data of each row.
+If the function you defined returns a table, you need to use the `yield` statement to return the data of each row.
 For example:

 ```sql
 CREATE FUNCTION series(n int) RETURNS TABLE (x int) LANGUAGE javascript AS $$